ARE THERE DIFFICULTIES GETTING APPROVED FOR SOCIAL SECURITY BENEFITS WHEN ALLEGING SCHIZOPHRENIA AND BIPOLAR DISORDER?

 Unfortunately, understanding the listing requirements for bipolar disorder and acquiring the proper documentation can be quite frustrating for applicants.
 According to the National Mental Health Council, there are approximately three and a half million Americans who suffer from brain disorders, schizophrenia, and bipolar disorder.
 And forty percent of these individuals receive no treatment.
 In many instances, the lack of treatment may be due to an individual never having sought treatment.
 However, there are too many cases in which those who seek treatment find no avenue by which to continue receiving treatment.
 Receiving treatment is crucial to your claim, and our firm has vast experience in guiding claimants in the right direction.

-If you are disabled due to bipolar disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
+If you are disabled due to bipolar disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
+Attorneys at Law today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled.